 The one exception is that the bulbs needed for reptiles has a much higher intensity and UV output over regular household types.

 One advantage to using compact fluorescents is that they are much smaller in size and do not require a long ballast hood like fluorescent tubes.
-Compact fluorescents can be placed in a dome fixture which helps to save space and money in the long term.
+House compact fluorescent bulbs in a dome lamp fixture similar to incandescent bulbs.

-Like tube bulbs, compact bulbs should be replaced every six months.
+Like tube bulbs, replace compact fluorescent bulbs every six months.
 The compacts do have a longer life, but still tend to lose intensity and output as they age.